middledevs/middledevs.github.io/riddle/privacy-policy.md

 # Privacy Policy

-Effective Date: 5/9/2023
+Effective Date: 29/12/2023

 Your privacy is important to us.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (the "MathiMatrix").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (the "RiddleMyImages").

 ## Information We Collect